-> (i) Group A: It shows pentaglycine bridge between Meso diaminopimelic acid of one tetrapeptide and D alanine of other.
+(i) Group A: It shows the pentaglycine bridge between Meso diaminopimelic acid of one tetrapeptide and D alanine of the other.

-(ii) Group B: It shows pentaglycine bridge between D glutamate of one tetrapeptide and D alanine of other.
+(ii) Group B: It shows the pentaglycine bridge between the D glutamate of one tetrapeptide and the D alanine of the other.

-(iii) Group C: It shows pentaglycine bridge between L lysine of one tetrapeptide and D alanine of other.
+(iii) Group C: It shows the pentaglycine bridge between the L lysine of one tetrapeptide and the D alanine of the other.

 2. Teichoic acid layer: Teichoic acid is a major surface antigen of Gram-positive bacteria.
-Teichoic acid is water soluble polymer of glycerol or ribitol phosphate.
+Teichoic acid is a water-soluble polymer of glycerol or ribitol phosphate.

-It is present in gram positive bacteria.
-It binds to protons and maintains the structure of cell wall.
+It is present in gram-positive bacteria.
+It binds to protons and maintains the structure of the cell wall.
 It binds with metal ions.
-It acts as receptors for many viruses.
-It constitutes about 50% of dry weight of cell wall.
-It is composed of lipid bilayer, protein and lipopolysaccharide (LPS) layer.
+It acts as a receptor for many viruses.
+It constitutes about 50% of the dry weight of the cell wall.
+It is composed of the lipid bilayer, protein, and lipopolysaccharide (LPS) layer.

 Two types of teichoic acids are present:

-- Cell wall teichoic acid which is linked to peptidoglycan.
+- Cell wall teichoic acid is linked to peptidoglycan.

 - Membrane teichoic acid is also known as lipoteichoic acid which is linked to membrane glycolipids.